starsys/OC/README.md

 ### How to install and launch from a virtual environment
 (Valid for mac or linux.
 For windows: use powershell instead):
-- launch in your terminal: "pyton –m pip install –upgrade pip" (to upgrade pip)
+- launch in your terminal: "python –m pip install -–upgrade pip" (to upgrade pip)
 - then install virtualenv: "pip install virtualenv"
 - go into the path you want your virtualenv to be created
 ("cd /path/of/your/.py/file")